 One of the common mistakes you can make with New Year’s resolutions is waiting for the perfect moment to execute your weight loss plan!
 What if it’s March, and you desire to start losing weight right now?
 Putting all your belief in a New Year’s resolution can damage your self-belief as to when you will accomplish it.

 You don’t need to wait until the end of the year to start looking and feeling better about yourself.
 Do it on your birthday!
 Do it any day!
 After all, can you think of a better gift to give yourself than overall health and increased confidence?

 Before making your resolution, it can be helpful to think back on the last year.
 What did you accomplish?
 Make a list!
 An accomplishment list can be very helpful in elevating your motivation to pursue new goals.
 After all, the more confidence you feel about yourself as you focus on new goals, the more effort and motivation you’ll put into losing

 Pick Just One Resolution

-Devote half an hour the morning of your birthday to celebrate YOU by focusing on a goal that will really contribute to the wellbeing, happiness, and health of your year that lies ahead.
+Devote half an hour on the morning of your birthday to celebrate YOU by focusing on a goal that will really contribute to the well-being, happiness, and health of your year that lies ahead.
 Whether it’s to lose five, fifteen or one hundred pounds or more, it’s important to pick just one resolution.
 Write it down simply: “My resolution for the coming year is to lose 30 pounds.”
 Tape it up on your bedroom mirror, or on your refrigerator (or anywhere else you can see it daily).
-Then, focus on how you’ll feel 30, 40 or 100 pounds lighter.
+Then, focus on how you’ll feel 30, 40, or 100 pounds lighter.
 Will you feel happy, confident, free, or peaceful?
 Focus on the feelings being in your new body will provide.